Exotic particles below the TeV from low scale flavour theories: Conclusions

 \section{Conclusions}

-In this paper, we argue that gauged flavour theories generically require new states to compensate for anomalies from quarks and leptons in chiral representations of the gauged flavour group and that QCD asymptotic freedom and some level of gauge coupling unification favour their masses being close to the higgsino mass, or $\mu$-term, of supersymmetric theories.
-This has been explicitily shown in supersymmetric models with a single $U(1)$ flavour group which, after its breaking, delivers discrete baryon and lepton symmetries that forbid dangerous processes such as proton decay as well as mixings between the new and the MSSM states.
+In this paper, we argue that gauged flavour theories generically require new states to compensate for anomalies from quarks and leptons in chiral representations of the gauged flavour group and that QCD freedom freedom may favour their masses being close to the higgsino mass, or $\mu$-term, of supersymmetric theories.
+This has been explicitly shown in supersymmetric models with a single $U(1)$ flavour group which, after its breaking, delivers discrete baryon and lepton symmetries that forbid dangerous processes such as proton decay as well as mixings between the MSSM states and the new ones.

 As these new particles are often predicted to lie around the TeV scale, they provide a test for the flavour theories, which are hardly testable otherwise.
-They have exotic discrete baryon and lepton numbers, hence peculiar decay modes, although their signatures are model dependent and not necessarily distinguishing in the busy LHC environment..
-On the other hand, the flavour gauge boson could also have few TeV mass if its coupling is small enough, but its production rate is too low for its detection at the LHC.
+They have exotic discrete baryon and lepton numbers, hence peculiar decay modes, although their signatures are model dependent and not necessarily distinguishing in the busy LHC environment.
+In most cases the heavy ``quark'' decays into a hard lepton plus jets, which could help in their searches.
+The heavy ``lepton'' goes into three quarks (one of each family) but is much less produced at the LHC.

-The higher dimension dimension operators that are sources of FCNC/CPV supersymmetric operators cannot be all suppressed enough in these models, designed to explain fermion masses, so that the cutoff $\Lambda$, cannot be below $500$~TeV, although relatively model dependent.
-In the models studied here, from the requirement that the small $\mu / \Lambda$ ratio is explained in terms of flavour symmetry: (\textit{i}) there is a similar lower bound if asymptotic freedom is imposed to limit the number of heavy states; (\textit{ii})these theories are not testable for a cutoff beyond $10^4$~TeV.
-Actually the anomalies cannot be reasonably compensated between, say, $10^6$~TeV and the Planck mass where the Dine-Witten mechanism becomes effective, in this class of models.
+The higher dimension dimension operators that are sources of FCNC/CPV supersymmetric operators cannot be all suppressed enough if the cutoff lies below $1000$~TeV.
+This is due to the exchanges of the flavour gauge boson and supersymmetric partners.
+Remarkably, in the models studied here, where the small $\mu / \Lambda$ ratio is explained in terms of flavour symmetry: (\textit{i}) there is a similar lower bound if asymptotic freedom is imposed to limit the number of heavy states; (\textit{ii})these theories are not testable for a cutoff beyond $10^4$~TeV.
+Of course these conclusions are stated within the limited framework of effective theories.